makersacademy/chitter-challenge/README.md

 So that I can post messages on Chitter as me
 I want to sign up for Chitter

+As a Maker
+So that my identity remain unique
+I don't want anyone else having the same username as me

+As a Maker
+So that my identity remains secure
+I want my email address to remain unique

 HARDER

 As a Maker